 Includes subtopics: Responsibility to appoint a DPO, background requirements, functions, roles and activities, competencies, liaison with DPAs, outsourcing, training/becoming a DPO.

-Rationale for inclusion: DPO priority topic (DPOs and potential DPOS are looking for high quality training in their role), DPA priority topic, GDPR novelty, in need of clarification due to a mixed perception of DPO as an unnecessary cost and a nuisance for management in a company.
+Rationale for inclusion: DPO priority topic (DPOs and potential DPOs are looking for high quality training in their role), DPA priority topic, GDPR novelty, in need of clarification due to a mixed perception of DPO as an unnecessary cost and a nuisance for management in a company.

 Additional considerations for this topic: